minhnguyencrypted/cinemax-site/README.md

-# The Cinemax website
+# The Mall website
-The official website of Cinemax.
+The Group no. 25's Mall website.
-Cinemax is a medium-sized cinema located in lovely country town, revamped with 3D projection and Advanced Lighting and Sound technologies.
+The World-biggest Online Mall for shoppers and sellers all around the world.

 Note: this is not an actual business, this is a part of RMIT Web Programming course group project.